-Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management loss of customers if IFF is not able to meet customer expectations related to sustainability and climate change.
-Not responding could affect our business with these customers.
-These customers however, judge us on a number of indicators aside from climate change performance, including price, quality and other factors; making it difficult to determine the exact financial implication of this risk. commercialization. • We entered partnerships to leverage biotech pathways to produce cost effective materials through renewable, botanically derived feedstock. • We invest in energy efficiency, green chemistry, and carbon reduction initiatives.
-During 2015, we enhanced our governance model to manage eco-efficiency.
-Some projects approved in 2015 as a result of this process include optimizing the steam system in New Jersey that will save approximately 950,000 M3 in natural gas annually; and installing high efficiency motors in Benicarlo, Spain saving over 290,000 kWh annually.
-Through these actions we seek to reduce the risk's likelihood, magnitude
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management reduced demand for products and loss of customers if IFF is not able to meet customer expectations related to sustainability and climate change.
+Some customer specifically use CDP as a grade for an annual supplier performance evaluation and use this information to help generate their core lists, where not being included can significantly reduce the number of future projects and sales.
+We entered partnerships to leverage biotech pathways to produce cost effective materials through renewable, botanically derived feedstock. • We invest in energy efficiency, green chemistry, and carbon reduction initiatives.
+During 2016, we enhanced our governance model to manage eco- efficiency.
+Some projects approved in 2016 as a result of this process include installing energy recovery system at our R&D facility in Union Beach, NJ that will save over 11M cubic ft of natural gas annually; and is improving the CIP process in our Dandenong, Australia flavors facility, which will save over 430,000 kWh annually.
+Through these actions we seek to reduce the risk's likelihood, magnitude and

-Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management and timeframe.
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management timeframe.